ted-tanner/entries-backend/Readme.md

 ### Do it later

+* Use more string slices to avoid extra allocations when creating structs.
+Use lifetimes to accomplish this
 * Replace all Diesel `sql_query`s with Diesel's DSL syntax
 * Budget comments, entry comments
   - Reactions to said comments